alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 Here we have a simple memory access with no calculations.
 Some of the instructions can be pipelined and executed in parallel.

-It gives us 2 times faster traversal in a benchmark:
+It gives us 2 times faster traversal in an isolated benchmark:

 |          Method |        Mean |    StdDev |      Median | Scaled | Scaled-StdDev |
 |---------------- |------------ |---------- |------------ |------- |-------------- |